Bernardo-MG/docs-maven-skin/src/site/markdown/metadata.md

 <meta name="twitter:description" content="Documentation for the Docs Maven Skin"/>
 ```

-This information is taken from the following elements in the site.xml file:
+Again, some information should be defined in the site configuration, this time it's the description and Twitter id:

 ```xml
 <custom>